-Elected in November of 2016, State Senator Nancy Skinner represents California’s 9th Senate District, which includes the cities of Alameda, Albany, Berkeley, El Cerrito, Emeryville, El Sobrante, Hercules, Kensington, Oakland, Piedmont, Pinole, Richmond, Rodeo, San Leandro and San Pablo.
+Elected in November 2016, state Sen. Nancy Skinner represents California’s 9th Senate District, which includes the cities of Alameda, Albany, Berkeley, El Cerrito, Emeryville, El Sobrante, Hercules, Kensington, Oakland, Piedmont, Pinole, Richmond, Rodeo, San Leandro, and San Pablo.

-In the Assembly, Skinner served as Chair of three key committees: Budget, Rules and Natural Resources.
-As Budget Chair she oversaw the largest funding boost to childcare and preschool in over a decade; increased state support to our State University and UC systems, cut the number of juveniles incarcerated in state facilities by half, and established a new dedicated fund to reduce prison recidivism.
+In the Assembly, she served as chair of three key committees: Budget, Rules, and Natural Resources.
+As Budget chair, she oversaw the largest funding boost to childcare and preschool in over a decade; an increase in state support for our CSU and UC systems; a reduction in the number of juveniles incarcerated in state facilities by half; and the creation of a new dedicated fund to reduce prison recidivism.

 Skinner took on the Gun Lobby, successfully passing two groundbreaking gun violence prevention measures.
-To get corporations to pay their fair share, Skinner authored the bill that requires Amazon and other internet retailers to collect sales tax which is now bringing close to a $1 billion a year in new revenue to support vital services for California families.
+To get corporations to pay their fair share, Skinner authored the bill that requires Amazon and other internet retailers to collect sales tax, which is now bringing in a $1 billion a year in new revenue to support vital services for California families.
 An environmental and climate protection champion, Skinner carried measures that doubled rooftop solar and renewable energy.

 A graduate of UC Berkeley with a BS and an MA, Skinner co-founded the labor union representing graduate student instructors and was a leader in the UC South Africa Divestment movement.

-Senator Skinner began her public service in 1984 as the first and only student to be elected to the Berkeley City Council.
-On Council Skinner introduced the nation’s first Styrofoam ban and co-founded an international association of cities, ICLEI-Local Governments for Sustainability.
-After her term on the City Council, Skinner served as Executive Director of ICLEI’s US office and International Director of ICLEI’s Cities for Climate Protection program which engaged cities worldwide to take action to stop climate change.
+Skinner began her public service in 1984 as the first and only student to be elected to the Berkeley City Council.
+On the council, Skinner introduced the nation’s first Styrofoam ban and co-founded an international association of cities, ICLEI-Local Governments for Sustainability, to address climate change.
+After her term on the council, Skinner served as executive director of ICLEI’s US office and international director of ICLEI’s Cities for Climate Protection program, which engaged cities worldwide to take action to stop climate change.

-Skinner is a past member of the East Bay Regional Park District Board, a former small business owner and an advocate to increase women in elected office.
-She served on the Board of the East Bay Women’s Political Caucus and launched the statewide Women in Power Pac (WIP Pac) to support Democratic women.
+Skinner is a past member of the East Bay Regional Park District board, a former small business owner, and an advocate to increase the number of women in elected office.
+She served on the Board of the East Bay Women’s Political Caucus and launched the statewide Women in Power Pac to support Democratic women.